SG-Akshay10/docQA/README.md

 # docQA

-his repository hosts a fully integrated Retrieval-Augmented Generation (RAG) system designed to provide context-aware and evidence-based responses using large language models (LLMs).
+This repository hosts a fully integrated Retrieval-Augmented Generation (RAG) system designed to provide context-aware and evidence-based responses using large language models (LLMs).
 This system is designed for applications where retrieving relevant knowledge and generating a conversational response is crucial.
 The RAG pipeline efficiently combines document ingestion, semantic retrieval, and language model generation to deliver accurate, contextual, and informative answers to user queries.

 ## Features